About us

 Board Members

-We are pleased to have a Board in place with members who are well-respected and known in the sector, offering a range of insights from many years in the housing space.
+We were pleased to have had a Board in place with members who were well-respected and known in the sector, offering a range of insights from many years in the housing space.

 Chair